-Only in exceptional circumstances may a proposed on-lending arrangement be exempt from being evaluated through the four pool approach.
+Only in exceptional circumstances may a proposed sub-national entity direct borrowing be exempt from being evaluated through the four pool approach.
 A proposal may by-pass the four pool approach if for example:

-- 1. A primary lender has indicated that PLA funding is due to expire before a proposal can be evaluated through the four pool approach; or - 2.
+- 1. A lender has indicated that funding for a sub-national entity is due to expire before a proposal can be evaluated through the four pool approach; or - 2.
 There is a strong commercial imperative to quickly progress a proposal to take advantage of prevailing market conditions; or - 3.
 There are key strategic project specific milestones that need to be achieved before a proposal can be evaluated through the four pool approach.

-This list of examples is by no means exhaustive and the onus is on the proposed Beneficiary to make a case for a proposal to be exempt from the four pool approach.
+This list of examples is by no means exhaustive and the onus is on the sub-national entity to make a case for a proposal to be exempt from the four pool approach.